- Quick Links for

 Students have the opportunity to gain industrial exposure and learn the skills necessary to begin successful careers by participating in internships.
 Students have a wide range of internship choices to suit their preference.
 Some of the companies where our students have taken up placements and internships recently are HSBC, Lenovo, Microsoft, Morgan Stanley, PricewaterhouseCoopers, etc.

 These exchange programs let students study for one year or one semester at an overseas or Mainland top university with no additional tuition fees.
 Currently the School of Engineering has more than 100 international exchange partners, including University of California at Berkeley, University of California at Los Angeles, University of Pennsylvania, University of Michigan, University of Southern California, University of Washington, University of Illinois at Urbana-Champaign, University of Toronto, University of Waterloo, and University of Sydney.

-In view of the distinguished achievements of the Department of Computer Science and Engineering, information technology in deemed an important and integral part of the HKUST Strategic Plan 2005-2020; it is one of the five high-impact areas where HKUST aspires to lead, rather than follow, scientific and technological trends.
+In view of the distinguished achievements of the Department of Computer Science and Engineering, information technology and data science in deemed an important and integral part of the HKUST Strategic Plan 2016-2020; it is one of the five high-impact areas where HKUST aspires to lead, rather than follow, scientific and technological trends.